Mary-Kathryn Hazel, History, Political Science minor

 “But when a historian makes a mistake, fails to make a truthful account of the past, we get racial inequality, disenfranchisement and violence,” she continues.
 “Many people get hurt and it permeates our entire society.”

-Hazel has blossomed as a scholar at UMass Lowell, winning a prestigious award given by the New England History Teachers’ Association, which will help support her senior year study of United States history.
+Hazel has blossomed as a scholar at UMass Lowell, winning a prestigious award given by the New England History Teachers’ Association, which helped support her senior year study of United States history.
 All along, great professors have made a difference.

 “A good teacher can make any subject interesting, can encourage you to get outside your comfort zone,” she says.
 “We have a great History Department.
 I would just like to pack them up [when I leave] and take them all with me.”